-17.1.7 Minutes Books shall be kept at the Registered Office of the company or at such other place, as may be approved by the Board.
+17.1.7 Minutes Books shall be kept at the Registered Office of the company.

-Minutes of the General Meetings should be kept at the Registered Office of the company or at such other place as may be approved by the Board [Rule 25 (1) (e) of the Companies (Management and Administration) Rules, 2014].
+Minutes of the General Meetings should be kept at the Registered Office of the company [Rule 25(1)/e) of the Companies (Management and Administration) Rules, 2014].